ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/end-of-semester-deliverables.md

 <li>Letter or Video To Next Cohort</li>
 </ol>

-##Create a google drive folder, I&P Fall 2017 and share with deangela.duff@nyu.edu
+##Create a google drive folder, I&P Fall 2018 and share with clarisa.diaz@nyu.edu

 with the following files and
 <ul>